jhdrn/myra/README.md

 Myra is a simple and small [Typescript](http://www.typescriptlang.org/) framework for building web interfaces.

+## Disclaimer
+This project is currently in alpha stage.
+There are bugs and it's API might change in future versions.
+Use at your own risk!

 ## Requirements
 Myra requires Typescript 2.0 to function properly.
 It is also highly advised that the compiler options `strictNullChecks`, `noImplicitReturns` and